lnairGT/creative-problem-solving-LLMs/README.md

 # Creative problem solving in LLMs
-This repository contains data and code for _preliminary_ experiments demonstrating creative problem solving in LLMs, inspired by Computational Creativity literature.
-The code provided in this repository evaluates the capabilities of LLMs to identify creative object replacements when the required objects are missing, e.g., substituting a bowl for a scoop.
-The approach evaluates performances of the LLMs for different prompts, e.g., prompts that are augmented with relevant object features.
+This repository contains data and code for preliminary experiments demonstrating creative problem solving in LLMs, inspired by Computational Creativity literature.
+The code provided in this repository prompts LLMs (image + text prompts) to identify creative object replacements (object substitution) when the required objects are missing, e.g., substituting a bowl for a scoop. <ins>This work shows that prompts that are augmented with relevant object features (i.e., affordances) enable LLMs to effectively reason about object substitutions</ins>.

 ## Instructions for running the code
 This repository requires [Pytorch](https://github.com/pytorch/pytorch) and HuggingFace [Transformers](https://github.com/huggingface/transformers) libraries.